The Importance of Emotional Connection and Regulation

 Recognising and Managing Emotions

 This blog was written by Nadim Saad, founder of The Happy Confident Company.
-They have produced a ‘FEELIT!’ card game, which has been created, designed and developed to be used by the whole family, helping everyone to better understand, identify, define and articulate their feelings.
-Bright Horizons families can get a free download of the FEELIT!
-Lite game, which is not only a fun game for the family, but is also there to help your children start to better express themselves.
+They have produced a 'FEELIT!' card game, which has been created, designed and developed to be used by the whole family, helping everyone to better understand, identify, define and articulate their feelings.

 *Please note that this article is general signposting and is not a specific endorsement or recommendation by Bright Horizons.
-Should you utilise or download any resources, any exchange of data is solely between you and that provider – please note that the resources may be subject to their own terms and conditions and / or privacy notice.
-(As Bright Horizons has no control of the contents of the external resources, it can assume no responsibility or liability for these resources or the provider’s use of any data you share with them.)
+Should you utilise or download any resources, any exchange of data is solely between you and that provider - please note that the resources may be subject to their own terms and conditions and/or privacy notice.
+(As Bright Horizons has no control of the contents of the external resources, it can assume no responsibility or liability for these resources or the provider's use of any data you share with them.)